How To Get the Student Loan Interest Deduction

 Claiming the Deduction

 If you paid more than $600 in student loan interest during any year, you’ll receive a Form 1098-E documenting the amount you paid.
 If you qualify for the deduction, you can claim it even if you don’t itemize your deductions and claim the standard tax deduction.
-And, you can file your taxes with any of the three tax forms: Form 1040, Form 1040A or Form 1040EZ.
+And, you can file your taxes with Form 1040.